-When our kids were young, Amber & I decided to let the Santa story run it’s course.
-Our kids believed that Santa was involved with Christmas and that he somehow magically arrived every Christmas and left all sorts of gifts with cards written with hand writing remarkably similar to Mum’s.
+When our kids were young, Amber and I decided to let the Santa story run its course.
+Our kids believed that Santa was involved with Christmas and that he somehow magically arrived every Christmas and left all sorts of gifts with cards written with hand-writing remarkably similar to Mum’s.

 Santa evokes a broad spectrum of responses from Jesus-following families.